The importance of healthy anger

 The dilemma of anger

-So how can we handle this dilemma of anger?
+So, how do we handle this dilemma of anger?

 Healthy anger